cristiscu/snowflake-costs/README.md

 # 100 Snowflake Cost Optimization Techniques

 All demo code for my Udemy course **100 Snowflake Cost Optimization Techniques!**.
 Refer to individual sections for local documentation.
+The [list of all the tips is here](TIPS.md).

 ## Project Setup